Commitment to Water Quality

 MSU is committed to providing our campus community with safe, reliable and healthy water.
 In order to ensure that tap water is safe to drink, EPA regulations limit the amount of certain contaminants in water provided by public water systems.
 The Food and Drug Administration (FDA) establishes limits for contaminants in bottled water, which provide the same protection for public health.

-In the wake of the water crisis in Flint, it is understandable that the MSU community is concerned about its water quality.
-Infrastructure Planning and Facilities (IPF) Power and Water has a highly qualified staff of water utility professionals who understand the importance the water supply plays in the overall quality of life for our community.
-We are dedicated to providing our community with the highest quality drinking water, and continue to meet or exceed all state and federal regulatory requirements.
+In the wake of the water crisis experienced in Flint, it is understandable that the MSU community is concerned about its water quality.
+Infrastructure Planning and Facilities (IPF) Power and Water has a highly qualified staff of water utility professionals who understand the importance of the water supply quality for our community.
+We are dedicated to providing the highest quality drinking water, and continue to meet or exceed all state and federal regulatory requirements.

 There is no detectable lead in MSU drinking water when it enters the distribution system.
 Water supplied to MSU comes from a consistent source of groundwater, drawn from wells located deep within the Saginaw sandstone aquifer.
-Because water is naturally corrosive, if small amounts of lead are present in existing plumbing materials, lead could enter into your drinking water if allowed to sit for several hours.
+Because water is naturally corrosive, if small amounts of lead are present in existing plumbing materials, lead could enter into drinking water if allowed to sit for several hours.
 To prevent this, MSU employs a comprehensive corrosion protection regimen, consisting of the use of phosphate additives.
-MSU has been testing for lead and other containments since 1992, and the water results consistently have been in full compliance with the regulations, with lead levels below the action level of .015 parts per billion (ppb).
+MSU has been testing for lead and other contaminants since 1992, and the water results consistently have been in full compliance, with lead levels below the action level of 15 parts per billion (ppb).

 The water source for MSU is groundwater drawn from the Saginaw aquifers.
 These underground water-bearing formations are continually replenished with water through the normal hydrologic cycle.
 In Michigan and the Great Lakes Basin, we are fortunate to have an abundant supply of fresh water as compared with other areas of the world.
 The Great Lakes Basin contains 20 percent of the world’s fresh water.
-MSU’s water system uses 17 groundwater wells, each with pumping capacities ranging from 400 to 850 gallons per minute.
+MSU’s water system uses 15 groundwater wells, each with pumping capacities ranging from 400 to 850 gallons per minute.
 MSU closely monitors the source water and the treated drinking water to ensure a high level of quality and safety is maintained.
-Once treated, the water is pumped to campus through a network of water mains, consisting of approximately 67 miles of pipes that range 6-16-inches.
+Once treated, the water is pumped to campus through a network of water mains, consisting of approximately 67 miles of pipes that range six to 16 inches in diameter.

-The Brody Neighborhood, University Village and the Kellogg Hotel & Conference Center are supplied by the East Lansing Meridian Water and Sewer Authority.
-For more information, refer to the City of East Lansing Water Quality Report.
+1855 Place, Jack Breslin Student Events Center, Brody Neighborhood, University Village and the Kellogg Hotel & Conference Center are supplied by the East Lansing Meridian Water and Sewer Authority.
+For more information, refer to the City of East Lansing Water Quality Report here: https://www.cityofeastlansing.com/ArchiveCenter/ViewFile/Item/437

-Facilities along the southwest boarder of campus at Forest and Collins roads, including the Henry Center for Executive Development are supplied by Lansing Board of Water and Light.
-For more information, refer to the Lansing Board of Water and Light Quality report.
+Facilities along the southwest boarder of campus at Forest and Collins roads, including the Henry Center for Executive Development, are supplied by Lansing Board of Water and Light.
+For more information, refer to the Lansing Board of Water and Light Quality report here: https://www.lbwl.com/WaterQualityReport/

 MSU’s water treatment process consists of the addition of small quantities of chlorine, fluoride, phosphate and sodium hydroxide.
 Water is naturally corrosive; water corrosion is controlled by adding phosphate.
 These treatment techniques are used to promote public health and to improve aesthetic quality of the water in the distribution system and buildings.